qianglise/pykurs/content/profile.rst

 Vectorization
 .............

 Arithmetic is one place where numpy performance outperforms python list and the reason is that it uses vectorization.
 A lot of the data analysis involves a simple operation being applied to each element of a large dataset.
 In such cases, vectorization is key for better performance.

+In practice, a vectorised operation means reframing the code in a manner that completely avoids a loop and instead uses e.g. slicing to apply the operation on the whole array (slice) at one go.

 .. challenge::  vectorized operation vs for loop